 - If you simply walk from stop to stop, pausing just to take photos, budget an hour.
 If you want to stop for drinks, shopping, or skating, allocate extra time.

 - Late afternoon is a great time to start, so you’ll be able to see the lights as they’re turning on, but it won’t be too cold and dark yet.

-The route begins at the Point.
+The route begins at the Point, but you can reverse the route or customize it however you like.
 We’ll walk you through each step, and you can load the interactive map here.